-Kathleen Hooper surprised us and bought four tickets for us to see the John Mayer concert at the Clark County Amphitheater in Vancouver, Washington on July 17, 2013.
+Kathleen Hooper surprised us and bought four tickets to the John Mayer concert at the Clark County Amphitheater in Vancouver, Washington on July 17, 2013.

 At the start of the night my wife, Tracy, pointed out that John looked so sexy in his jeans, white t-shirt, long blue bandana and a mid-chest Squash Blossom necklace.
 Really?
 I was wearing a studly black hat at the time, so I was feeling a little deflated when Tracy talked about Mayer’s cool attire.